William Evans (cricketer, born 1883): Death

 Evans died on Laffans Plain near Aldershot in a flying accident, aged only 30.
 On 7 August 1913 he was a passenger of Samuel Franklin Cody when he was test flying his latest design, the Cody Floatplane, when it broke up at 200 ft, with he and Cody both being killed as they were thrown from the wreckage; neither Cody nor Evans were strapped in, and experts at the time surmised that if they had been, both men might have survived.
 Cody's stepson Leon King had given up his place on the flight to Evans.
-In September 1913, the cause of the accident was determined by the Royal Aero Club as having been caused by an inherent structural weakness in the airframe.
+In September 1913, the cause of the accident was determined by the Royal Aero Club as an inherent structural weakness in the airframe.
 It was stated at the subsequent inquest that he had expressed an interest in becoming an aviator, having at the time been learning to fly.

 Evans' funeral was held on 13 August 1913 at St Peter's Church in Tadley in Hampshire.
 Large crowds attended, drawn there because of the tragic circumstances of his death.
 His body had been cremated, an unusual choice at that time, but perhaps due to the horrific injuries his body had received during the flying accident.
 The casket containing his ashes was buried in a grave beside that of his grandmother, Emma Evans, who had died in 1911.
 Leon King, Cody's stepson, was among the mourners, as were Evans's family and friends, among the friends present was the former Hampshire cricketer William Jephson.
 The prayers of committal were read by The Reverend Lancelot Phelps, from Oriel College, which Evans had left only eight years before.
 He was survived by his brother's Alfred and Dudley, as well as his cousin's John and Ralph Evans, who all played cricket at first-class level.
 In tribute to Evans, A. J. Webbe wrote in The Times that he "was admired and beloved" by "every one who really knew him".
 Malvern College placed a stained-glass window in his memory in the chapel at the college.